 - future treatments related to your car accident injuries.

 You may also claim damages related to your pain and suffering.
-The first step to filing a claim is to speak with a local car accident attorney in the Kirkland area.
+The first step to filing a claim is to speak with a local car accident attorney.
 A lawyer will be able to determine if you have a viable case and then help you take the necessary steps to secure a settlement.

-Whiplash can be a disputed type of injury as some insurers may argue that your condition is not as severe as you are claiming, so legal representation that specifically handles these types of cases can be very helpful when pursuing a claim.
-To speak with an attorney that represents Kirkland car accident victims, contact Max Meyers today for a free consultation – 425-242-5595 or 855-502-7960.
+Whiplash can be a disputed injury as some insurers may argue that your condition is not as severe as you are claiming, so legal representation that specifically handles these types of cases can be very helpful when pursuing a claim.
+To speak with an attorney that represents car accident victims, contact Max Meyers today for a free consultation at 425-399-7000.